makrai/notes/chen-24-odyssey-ser-chall.md

     * Comparing model-7 and model-5, the prior-based class weights give more attention to minor classes ~>
       * significant improvement in WA but a large drop in UA
-    * ie the prior-based class weights improve the performance on the minor classes, but sacrificing the performance on the major classes.
-The per- formance drop may be due to over-fitting on major classes
+    * ie the prior-based class weights improve the perf on the minor classes, but sacrificing the performance on the major classes.
+The performance drop may be due to over-fitting on major classes
   * focal loss: comparing model-1 and model-5 shows that
     * focal loss helps model-1 reach a better balance between major & minor